conceitedengineering/Compostable-Research/README.md

 # Timeline for my project

-* March 25  - Finilize list of materials to test from both the book and the Web.
+* March 25  - Order and assemble printer
-* Begin gathering all materials purchased and found.
-* April 1 - Make manual sample extrusions to test material binding and drying characteristics
+* April 1 - 9 Samples Based on [materium](https://materiom.org/recipe/39)
-* Final deadline to order all the parts of the printer
+  Printer is assembled.
-* April 8 - Continued material testing
+* April 8 - Extruder Mod finished and extuding something
-* Printer Assembly
-* April 15 - Print tests
+* April 15 - 18 prints tested with dimention
-* April 22 (Earth Day) - Iterations of look and feel based on tests
+* April 22 - One functional object and a refiend prints
-* Final Grid - Finish multiple prints and reorganize research and build journey
+* April 29 - Documentation of the information so far and a few complete fuctional object.
+Github documentation flushed out.

 # Resources and Past projects for inspitation